 - Add finely chopped tomatoes and cook till it releases oil

-- Now pour half cup of full cream milk and boil till gravy almost dried up, stir continuously to get better result, add water if needed
+- Now pour half cup of full cream milk & onion layers and boil till gravy almost dried up, stir continuously to get better result, add water if needed

-- Now add paneer pieces in the gravy and mix with gravy and cook in low flame for 3-4 minutes
+- Now add paneer pieces into the gravy and mix with gravy and cook in low flame for 3-4 minutes

 - Spread kasuri methi or dried fenugreek leaves and mix